 - 1. Apply scientific reasoning to investigate questions and utilize scientific tools such as microscopes and laboratory equipment to collect and analyze data. - 2.
 Use critical thinking, scientific problem-solving, and teamwork to make informed decisions in the laboratory. - 3.
 Communicate effectively the results of scientific investigations. - 4.
 Describe the characteristics of life. - 5.
 Explain the methods of inquiry used by scientist. - 6.
-Identify the basic properties of substances needed for life. - 7.
-Compare and contrast viruses, prokaryotic cells, and eukaryotic cells. - 8.
+Identify the basic requirements of life and the properties of the major molecules needed for life. - 7.
+Compare and contrast the structures, reproduction, and characteristics of viruses, prokaryotic cells, and eukaryotic cells. - 8.
 Describe the structure of cell membranes and the movement of molecules across a membrane. - 9.
-Identify the substrates, products, and important chemical pathways in metabolism. - 10.
-Identify the principles of inheritance and solve classical genetic problems. - 11.
+Identify the substrates, products, and important chemical pathways in metabolism.

+- 10. Identify the principles of inheritance and solve classical genetic problems. - 11.
 Identify the chemical structures, synthesis, and regulation of nucleic acids and proteins. - 12.
 Describe the unity and diversity of life and the evidence for evolution through natural selection.